Types of Drinking Glasses that You Must Have

 Each drink has its corresponding glass.

-No matter how strange it may seem, but the choice of a glass for each cocktail is carried out strictly according to the laws of physics.
+No matter how strange it may seem, but the choice of a drinking glass for each cocktail is carried out strictly according to the laws of physics.

 It allows to preserve the original appearance of the cocktail, making it recognizable among dozens of other drinks.